scut-caiwenxi/AGPReid-CLIP/README.md

 AGPReid-CLIP: text-guided visual attention CLIP for aerial-ground person re- identification

-we will soon open source
+We will soon open source our code